 As of 1 January 2021, additional substance requirements apply to service companies.
 A service company is a Dutch tax entity whose activities consist for more than 70 per cent of the direct or indirect receipt and payment of interest, royalties or rent from a foreign group entity.
-The new substance requirements, which supplement the current substance requirements for service companies, are 100.000 euro in relevant labour costs and office space for at least 24 months.
+These substance requirements supplement the earlier substance requirements for service companies, and are EUR 100,000 in relevant labour costs and office space for at least 24 months.
 If these requirements are not met, information is exchanged with the country from which the interest, royalties or rent is paid (the source state).
 The result could be that the source state deprives the taxpayer of treaty benefits.